whoseuniversityisit/whoseuniversityisit.github.io/README.md

 # whoseuniversityisit.github.io
-The official website of the coalition advocating for transparent decision making at universities.
+A Boston-area coalition calling for democratic and transparent decision making on campus.